prarsena/CS180-Fall2024-LectureNotes/Chapter 6 - Classes.md

 For instance:
 `String name = new String("Michael Jordan");`

 This creates a new reference variable name that points to a String object that represents the name “Michael Jordan”.
-Because they are used so often (String is a special object), we usually just say: ``
+Because they are used so often (String is a special object), we usually just write: ``
 `String name = "Michael Jordan";`

 ## Calculated methods: Prevent Stale Data
 Above in our Rectangle class, we have a fifth method, `getArea()`, which looks like this: